aakoch/keystonejs-ng-skeleton/README.md

 ```
 ## Project Structure

 The project's structure is the same as the [KeystoneJS yo generated project](https://github.com/keystonejs/generator-keystone).
-It has additional routes for API, jade views for the angular partials, and more javascript with the angular app.
+It has additional routes for API, pug views for the angular partials, and more javascript with the angular app.
 ```
 |--public
 |  |--js